 For example, during the Reagan and George H.W.
 Bush administrations, rules were put in place, and eventually upheld by the Supreme Court, that would have banned staff in federally funded family planning clinics from counseling or referring for abortion women with unintended pregnancies.
 The subsequent Clinton administration repealed the rules, but they could make a comeback under the new secretary’s leadership.

-Price could also throw the weight of the department into the current investigations into Planned Parenthood’s ties to firms allegedly selling fetal tissue for profit.
+Price could also throw the weight of the department into a probe into Planned Parenthood’s ties to firms allegedly selling fetal tissue for profit, which has also been investigated by a House committee.

 After years of discord, Congress finally agreed to give the Food and Drug Administration (limited) authority to regulate tobacco products in 2009.
 “The core authority is statutory,” says Matt Myers of the Campaign for Tobacco-Free Kids, who advocated for the law.
 That means Congress would have to act to eliminate many of its changes.
 But a secretary who opposes the law (Price voted against it at the time) could weaken enforcement, says Myers.
 Or he could rewrite and water down some rules, including recent ones affecting cigars and e-cigarettes.